datastax/ruby-driver/README.md

 # Datastax Ruby Driver for Apache Cassandra

+*If you're reading this on GitHub, please note that this is the readme for the development version and that some features described here might not yet have been released.
+You can [find the documentation for latest version through ruby driver docs](http://datastax.github.io/ruby-driver/) or via the release tags, [e.g. v1.0.0-beta.3](https://github.com/datastax/ruby-driver/tree/v1.0.0-beta.3).*

 [![Build Status](https://travis-ci.org/datastax/ruby-driver.svg?branch=master)](https://travis-ci.org/datastax/ruby-driver)

 A Ruby client driver for Apache Cassandra.
 This driver works exclusively with